megalithcomputers/securitygroupgovernor/README.md

 Security Group Governor is made of two main components:
 1) IAM Rules.
 These rules prevent the user from setting the “SecurityApproval” tag value to “approved” or “legacy”, and prevents the user from editing the rules within the security group when these tags are set.
 2) A lambda function.
-This is triggered by events where the security groups attached to resources can be changed, then it evaluates the security groups, and if any of them don't have the "SecurityApproval : approved" value, they are detached from the resourceThe IAM rules are relatively simple compared to the lambda, which has to process all of the different event types.
+This is triggered by events where the security groups attached to resources can be changed, then it evaluates the security groups, and if any of them don't have the "SecurityApproval : approved" value, they are detached from the resource

+The IAM rules are relatively simple compared to the lambda, which has to process the various types of events where security groups can be changed and then respond appropriately.

 This can be deployed with regular cloudformation stacks, as well as stacksets.